nbursa/TetherAI/packages/provider/openai/README.md

-# OpenAI provider for TetherAI

-## @tetherai/openai
+# @tetherai/openai v0.0.2

-OpenAI provider package for **TetherAI**.
+>OpenAI provider package for **TetherAI**.

 This package implements a streaming-first adapter for the OpenAI Chat Completions API.
 It follows the common `Provider` interface defined by TetherAI and supports middleware such as retry and fallback.

----
+## Features

+- **Streaming-first**: consume responses via `AsyncIterable`
+- **Retry middleware**: automatic retries for transient errors (429, 5xx)
+- **Fallback middleware**: chain multiple providers for resilience
+- **Edge runtime compatible**: works in Next.js Edge, Vercel, Cloudflare Workers
+- **Strict TypeScript types**: fully typed, no `any`

 ## Installation